Lipinska-iop/Miniatura-NCN/README.md

 INFO.txt - File containing description of data collection, protocol and methodology of laboratory work.

+t_water_Flake.txt - output file with modelled mean monthly and mean weekly water temperatures in each lake using FLake.

 **************************** Opis w języku polskim: ****************************